DPNet: Doppler LiDAR Motion Planning for Highly-Dynamic Environments: Related Work

-\textbf{Motion Planning.} Many modern motion planning systems (e.g., robot, autonomous vehicle) are based on MPC, which generates optimal control outputs in response to environmental inputs within a receding horizon window \cite{shi2021advanced, han2025neupan}.
+\textbf{Motion Planning.} Many modern motion planning systems (e.g., robot, autonomous vehicle) are based on MPC, which generates optimal control outputs in response to environmental inputs within a receding horizon window \cite{shi2021advanced}.
 By incorporating obstacle tracking, MPC can construct time-varying constraints and handle dynamic environments \cite{zhang2024online}.
 In general, the MPC performance depends on the problem modeling.
-To find the best setting, auto-tuning MPC \cite{cheng2024difftune, tao2024difftune} uses closed-loop feedback to optimize controller parameters.
-However, it typically involves time-consuming data collections and requires actual collision events to trigger parameter learning.
-In contrast, our proposed DT-MPC achieves run-time MPC tuning by leveraging Doppler-inferred collisions, thereby boosting the robustness for handling rapid-motion obstacles.
+To find the best setting, emerging auto-tuning MPC \cite{tao2024difftune} uses closed-loop feedback to optimize controller parameters.
+However, it typically involves time-consuming data collections or requires actual events to trigger.
+In contrast, DT-MPC achieves runtime MPC tuning by inferring collisions from instantaneous Doppler measurements and obstacle state tracking, boosting real-time robustness for handling rapid-motion obstacles.